kdalkafoukis/diploma_thesis/README.md

 __The platform that works in the Cloud Infrastructure, gathers Logs from Openstack & Zabbix elements and stores them to Apache Cassandra which is a NoSQL database and Apache Spark on top of Cassandra does batch analysis.__

-__This repository has been created to show samples of the architecture & code, of the platform.__
+__This repository has been created to show code samples of the platform.__

  ## Programming Languages, Libraries, Api's and Frameworks were used: